Fair value

-Fair value is used when there is some reason why the actual cost cannot be used.
+Fair value accounting requires assets to be revalued when the fair value is materially different from the current book value.
 Assets may need to be revalued (such as when the market value of securities changes), or their purchase price may not be separable from a larger transaction (as happens in an acquisition).

 Some methods of determining fair value are preferred to others as they are more accurate when they can be used.
 The methods used are, in IFRS order of preference: